BolognaBiocomp/tppred3/README.md

 $ git clone https://github.com/BolognaBiocomp/tppred3
 ```

 This will produce a directory “tppred3”.
-Before running deepsig you need to set and export a variable named TPPRED_ROOT to point to the tppred3 installation dir:
+Before running tppred3 you need to set and export a variable named TPPRED_ROOT to point to the tppred3 installation dir:
 ```
 $ export TPPRED_ROOT='/path/to/tppred3'
 ```